iPushPull/interview-test/README.md

 Load and display page content.

-The API end-point below contains a multi-dimensional array of data that represents a page.
+The API end-point below returns a multi-dimensional array of data that represents an ipushpull page (a grid of data).

 Iterate over this array and display each **value**.